Edeniq is committed to maintaining and advancing strong support for not just the cellulosic ethanol industry, but for the entire biofuels industry.

 YEAR-ROUND E15 SALES

-- Today E15 (15 percent ethanol; 85 percent gasoline) is being offered across 29 states in 1,343 retail stations, showing strong consumer demand for the product and wide adoption from leading fuel retailers.
+- Today E15 (15 percent ethanol; 85 percent gasoline) is being offered across 30 states at nearly 1,700 retail stations, showing strong consumer demand for the product and wide adoption from leading fuel retailers.

 - When EPA approved the use of E15 in 2001 and newer cars, it did not extend the one-pound waiver for Reid Vapor Pressure to ethanol blends higher than 10 percent.